This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 The Service Verification feature works in conjunction with Screenshot Verification to analyze the service integrity of a selected snapshot by detecting that specified services have started correctly.

-From the Service Verification configuration panel, you can select one or more services that the Datto appliance detects on the production machine to be tested during the screenshot verification process.
+From the Service Verification configuration panel, you can choose one or more services that the Datto appliance detects on the production machine for testing during the screenshot verification process.
 Your Datto appliance will wait until the screenshot VM enters a ready state, and then check the virtualization to ensure that the services you selected here are started and in a ready state.
-The results of this check will be reported on the Manage Recovery Points page.
+The results of this check will appear on the Manage Recovery Points page.

 To learn more about Service Verification, see this article.

-This feature allows you to use scripts allow you to perform advanced verification of the quality of your backup.
+This feature allows you to use scripts to perform advanced verification of the quality of your backup.
 For example, a script could open a SQL Server database and validate that a particular table existed.
 At the schedule defined, the system will execute your scripts in the order they are uploaded below and return positive or negative results.
-In the event that a script returns a negative result, this will trigger a warning notice.
+If a script returns a negative result, this will trigger a warning notice.

 To learn more about configuring backup verification scripts, see this article.